 - Network connectivity -- traceroute information with loaded packets

 - Component Manager Log file -- list of Service Cloud application components that have been downloaded to the machine

-If you have reported performance issues related to your Oracle Service Cloud application, Technical Support may request that you run the data collector .bat utility and attach the resulting .txt file to the incident.
+If you have reported performance issues related to your Oracle Service Cloud application, Technical Support may request that you run the Workstation and Network Data Collector utility and attach the resulting .txt file to the incident.

 To run the utility, use the steps below.
 Typically, when the file runs, it will take 2-3 minutes for the file to run.
 Upon completion, the window will close automatically and a new text file named oscinfo is saved to your desktop.

 Note: It is not recommended to use FireFox to save this file.
 It will attach a .txt extension that you will not be able to remove.

 Obtaining Site and Interface name: To run this file, you must know the site name and interface name for the application.